BRH-Media/PlexDL/README.md

 ### How to get started
 #### __1. Building from Source__
 PlexDL targets the .NET Framework 4.7.2, and was initially built with Visual Studio 2019.
 The PlexDL source comes preloaded with necessary icons and resources, AltoHttp, chsarp-plex-api, WinFormAnimation, CircularProgressBar and PVS.MediaPlayer.
-You will need to obtain the latest DLL of MetroSet UI (by building it from source or from [here](https://github.com/Brhsoftco/MetroSet-UI)) and update the project reference accordingly.
-Another DLL you will need to obtain is the libbrhscgui project, which you can find [on my project page](https://github.com/Brhsoftco/libbrhscgui).
-You will also need to install RestSharp via NuGet.
-Once you have configured the project, you may build it and launch the software.
+PlexDL includes the appropriate NuGet references to libbrhscgui (prebuilt for you) and RestSharp, and upon cloning this repo, you'll just need to restore the packages.
+After doing all of this, you can successfully build the software.
+If you have any issues building or using the software, please file a GitHub issue report.
 #### __2. Downloading from Releases__
 You can access the latest build [here](https://github.com/Brhsoftco/PlexDL-MetroSet_UI/releases/latest).
 ### __Using PlexDL__